Personal Emergency Preparedness (PEP)

 - If you find yourself stranded, be safe and stay in your car, put on your flashers, call for help and wait until it arrives

 Printing out an Emergency Checklist (PDF) and planning ahead will help protect you and your family when disaster strikes.
 This checklist will help you get started.
 Discuss these ideas with your family, friends, or a personal care attendant, and prepare an emergency plan.
 Post the plan where everyone will see it.

-Safe Assured ID is a valuable safety tool, not only for children but for anyone.
-The mini CD that contains:
+EZ ID is a valuable safety tool, not only for children but for anyone.
+The flash drive contains:

 - Streaming video